BurdetteLamar/AboutRuby/core/Hash/template.md

 Hash[ hashable_object ] → new_hash
 ```

-Creates a new hash populated with the given objects, if any.
+Returns a new Hash object populated with the given objects, if any.

 The initial default value and default proc are set to nil (see [Default Values](#default-values)):